ceejbot/tomato/README.md

 * Set a key: `tomato <file> set <dotted.key> <value>`
 * Delete a key: `tomato <file> rm <dotted.key>`

+The `set` and `rm` subcommands modify the input file in place.
+Thanks to the magic of [toml_edit](https://lib.rs/crates/toml_edit), they do so without disturbing whitespace and comments.

+By default tomato emits data a form suitable for immediate use in bash scripts.
+Strings are unquoted, for instance.
+The `bash` format generates output suitable for `eval` inside bash.
+Use this for arrays and associative arrays.
+If you need to consume more complex output, you might select `json` format and pipe the results to `jq`.
+And of course if you need toml, use `toml`.
 The longer version:

 ```